Samuel Ward (Rhode Island politician): Continental Congress

 In the 1767 election, Ward once again lost to his nemesis, but Hopkins would not seek re-election after 1768.
-Eventually, friendly relations between the two great rivals was established.
+Eventually, the two great rivals established friendly relations.
 The famous controversy was replaced by a more momentous struggle soon to involve the colony.
 Governor Ward retired to his estate in Westerly but became active again in 1774.
 At a town meeting in May of that year, the freemen of Providence formally proposed a Continental Congress for the union of the colonies, the first such act in favor of this measure, though the idea had already been circulating in several of the colonies.
-As plans solidified, the General Assembly met the following month in Newport and elected Ward and Hopkins as delegates to Congress.
+As plans solidified, the General Assembly met the following month in Newport and elected Ward and Hopkins as delegates.

-Ward served on several important committees, including the Committee on Secrets and frequently sat in the chair when the Congress met as a committee of the whole.
+Ward served on several important committees, including the Committee on Secrets, and he was a delegate when the Congress met as a committee of the whole.
 He devoted all of his energy to the Continental Congress, until his untimely death from smallpox at a meeting of the convention in Philadelphia.
 Ward died a little more than three months before the Declaration of Independence was signed.
-He was originally buried in Philadelphia but in 1860 was reinterred in the Common Burying Ground in Newport, Rhode Island.
+He was originally buried in Philadelphia but was reinterred in the Common Burying Ground in Newport, Rhode Island in 1860.